Pispros/free-html-local-ssh-manager/README.md

 Note : App uses port 5556

 # Installation
-Clone repository in the publish directory of your web server (by default /var/www/html if not you must edit line 3 in "fwordssh" file from this repository before processing to installation)
+Clone repository in the publish directory of your web server (by default /var/www/html if not you must edit line 5 in "fwordssh" file from this repository to set the path to the directory where you cloned it.)

 ```bash
  bash install.sh